Rendyindo/MT6580_Fastport/README.md

 # Installation

 # Windows
-1. Download the repo
-2. Open up the .bat file
-3. Follow the instructions
+Go to master branch :p

 # Linux
-Not for now, i'm still working for this
+1. Clone the repo
+2. ./Porter_EN.sh
+3. Follow on Terminal instruction.

 More to come...